An Ultimate Guide to WhatsApp Business API Pricing

 The average cost per message in Indonesia is US$ 0.03.

-India is home to the largest number of WhatsApp users worldwide, making the WhatsApp Business API a crucial part of many businesses customer service strategies.
+India has the largest number of WhatsApp users worldwide, making the WhatsApp API a crucial part of many businesses' customer service strategies.

 The average cost per message in India is US$ 0.006.